dsouza-anush/browser-use-heroku/README.md

 Once deployed to Heroku, your Browser-use application will function as an MCP server that can be connected to from various clients.
 The MCP server process is named `mcp-browser` in the Procfile to comply with Heroku's MCP naming requirements.

+> **Important:** The MCP server is configured to scale to 0 dynos by default, as recommended by Heroku for MCP servers.
+When you need to use it, you'll need to scale it up using the Heroku CLI or dashboard: `heroku ps:scale mcp-browser=1 -a your-app-name`

 #### Using with Claude Desktop or Other MCP-Compatible Clients

 Add your Heroku-deployed browser-use instance to your Claude Desktop configuration: